 Mean ground OE was high (> 0.8) with relatively low variability for all tributaries (Table 3.1; Appendix A).
-Mean aerial OE was low (< 0.55) and highly variable (> 25%) for all tributaries.
+Mean aerial OE was low (< 0.35) and highly variable (%CV > 50) for all tributaries.
+In 2023, aerial OE was lower than previous years, particularly in the Chowade River and Cypress Creek.
 Variability in aerial OE can increase uncertainty in redd abundance since OE standard error is incorporated into the GAUC model.
-Cypress and Fiddes Creeks had the highest variability in OE.
-The results from Cypress Creek could be attributed to the high frequency of redd clusters, which were likely more difficult to distinguish from the air.
-In Fiddes Creek, environmental conditions (larger substrate size, low water clarity, higher survey height) likely increased OE variability relative to other tributaries.